 American Board of Internal Medicine Certified

-After residency, I worked as a hospitalist (seeing patients admitted into the hospital) for the past 7 years at various hospitals around the country including Cleveland Clinic, Emory, and, locally, Johns Hopkins Howard County Medical Center.
+After residency, I worked as a hospitalist (seeing patients admitted into the hospital) for the past 7 years at Cleveland Clinic, Emory, and, locally, Johns Hopkins Howard County Medical Center.
 In 2024, I was honored to receive the annual Johns Hopkins Clinical Collaboration and Teamwork Award along with the 4P nursing team for improving patient experience on the unit.
 The highest praise I received as a hospitalist is when patients ask me to be their primary care doctor.
 I’ve decided it’s time to transition to primary care, where I can develop rewarding, long-lasting doctor-patient relationships.
 I believe the Direct Primary Care model allows me to practice the highest quality of primary care medicine.

 I live in Howard County with my wife who is also a physician and our bossy 4 year old son.
 In my spare time, I enjoy cooking, roasting my own coffee, and painting.